 - ½ cup diced red onion

 - Preheat the oven to 500°F. Place the red peppers and poblano peppers onto a sheet pan.
 Drizzle with oil to coat and spread into an even layer, with the peppers faced down.
 Season with a good pinch of salt.
 Roast for 15 minutes.

 - Add the jalapenos to the pan.
 Drizzle them with oil and season with salt.
 Continue to roast all of the peppers for 10 more minutes, or until charred and tender.
 Allow the peppers to cool slightly.
 Peel and discard the skins (this does not have to be perfect).
 Allow the peppers to fully cool.

 - Add the peppers, red onion, garlic, cilantro, and lime juice to a food processor.
 Pulse until finely minced.
-Blend in the oil and water until incorporated.
+Blend in the water.
 Season with salt to taste.